bvaughn/bootstrap-select-button/README.md

 ----
 ## How do I use the bootstrapSelectButton

-To use this component, simply add the following attributes to a any DOM element:
+To use this component, first include the `'bootstrapSelectButton` module in your application.
+Next simply add the following attributes to a any DOM element:

     <div bootstrap-select-button options="bindableOptionsSet" selected-option="bindableSelectedOption"></div>